Governance

 1. General Duties and Authority.
 The Association shall have a President and Chief Executive Officer (CEO), who shall be the leader of management and vested with the authority to make decisions on behalf of management.
 The CEO shall have general day-to-day supervision of the direction and management of the affairs of this Association and the functioning of the Association Office in accordance with the Association’s Policies and Procedures and shall see that all orders and resolutions of the Board are carried into effect.
 The CEO shall also perform such other duties and may exercise such other powers as from time to time may be assigned to him by these By-laws or by the Board and may delegate responsibilities to staff members under his supervision.

 2. Specific Duties.
 The CEO shall oversee and supervise the (i) collection of all dues and other revenues; (ii) the payment of bills; and (iii) preparation and maintenance of all financial receipts and disbursements.
-The CEO shall annually submit to the Board a proposed budget for the forthcoming fiscal year and present at the Annual Meeting of the Members a report of the Board in the form required by Section 519 of the New York Not‑for‑Profit Corporation Law.
-The report shall be filed with the records of this Association and a copy thereof filed with the minutes of the Annual Meeting of the Members.
+The CEO shall annually submit to the Board a proposed budget for the forthcoming fiscal year and present at the Annual Meeting of the Members a report of the Board in the form required by Section 519 of the New York Not-for-Profit Corporation The report shall be filed with the records of this Association and a copy thereof filed with the minutes of the Annual Meeting of the Members.

-3. c.
-Meetings and Voting.
-The CEO shall have a standing invitation to attend all meetings of the Members, the Board, and Committees except that the CEO shall not attend portions of meetings of the Board that are designated as “executive session” at the discretion of the Chairman of the Board or a majority of the Directors.
+3. Meetings and The CEO shall have a standing invitation to attend all meetings of the Members, the Board, and Committees except that the CEO shall not attend portions of meetings of the Board that are designated as “executive session” at the discretion of the Chairman of the Board or a majority of the Directors.
 The presence of the CEO at meetings of the Board shall not be required or counted thereat for quorum purposes.
 The CEO shall not be a member of the Board.
 The CEO shall be entitled to vote as a Member in all votes by the membership.

 4. Task Forces and Councils.
 The CEO shall have the authority to appoint advisory task forces or councils as he or she deems necessary.
-He or she shall appoint the members of such task forces or councils and define the mission of such task forces or councils.
-He or she shall also be responsible for oversight of such groups and for evaluating their performance and may utilize the volunteer services of knowledgeable individuals within or outside this Association’s membership to provide assistance.
+He or she shall appoint the members of such task forces or councils and define the mission of such task forces or He or she shall also be responsible for oversight of such groups and for evaluating their performance and may utilize the volunteer services of knowledgeable individuals within or outside this Association’s membership to provide assistance.

-5. Hiring and Tenure.
-The Board of Directors shall hire and supervise the CEO pursuant to a customary and reasonable executive employment agreement for whatever term the Board deems appropriate, but in no event shall the contract term exceed four (4) years absent a formal Board review and negotiation for extension or renewal.
+5. Hiring and The Board of Directors shall hire and supervise the CEO pursuant to a customary and reasonable executive employment agreement for whatever term the Board deems appropriate, but in no event shall the contract term exceed four

 Section 5.
 Secretary.